Plyons614/Sbox-Documentation-/s&boxMiniGameServerInfo.md

 3. Psychadelic Mode (Everythings rainbow)
 4. Speed Mode (Everything has faster speed: Player, Props, NPCs)
 5. Bomb Mode (Spawn bombs around the map that do no damage but push players from explosion)
+6. Low Gravity Mode (Higher Jumps and slower fall speed)
+7. Floor is Ice Mode (Users and Props slip on everything)

 ### Consumables